 - I have a homeschool page on my blog that has tons of posts on homeschooling.

-- I also have a homeschool resource page with lists of resources for all different subjects and basics.
+- There’s also a homeschool resource page with lists of resources for all different subjects and basics.

-- I have a YouTube channel that has tons of videos on homeschooling…I even let you see my homeschool when it’s messy.
+- Check out my YouTube channel that has tons of videos on homeschooling…I even let you see my homeschool when it’s messy.
 I’m getting ready to film a “How To Homeschool” series.

 Blessings and joy,